7 Things Marketers Need to Know About Google Ads Store Visit Conversions

 E-commerce sales totaled more than $341 billion in 2015.
 That's huge.
 But amazingly, 90 percent of sales still happen in stores, not online, according to Google.

-That's why AdWords introduced the in-store visits metric in 2014.
+That's why Google Ads (formerly known as Google AdWords) introduced the in-store visits metric in 2014.
 The consumer purchase journey is now more complex than ever – and Google wanted to create a way businesses could understand how much in-store foot traffic their location-based PPC ads were driving.

 Thus far, Google has measured more than 1 billion store visits.
 But not every business has access to this powerful metric.